matthewwall/weert/README.md

 ## Objects

+This section lists various objects that the WeeRT API uses, either passed in via the request body, or returned in the response body.

 ### The `error` object

 In case of an error, an `error` object is returned in the body of the response.